mercadopago/sdk-php/README.md

 [![Total Downloads](https://poser.pugx.org/mercadopago/dx-php/downloads)](https://packagist.org/packages/mercadopago/dx-php)
 [![License](https://poser.pugx.org/mercadopago/dx-php/license)](https://packagist.org/packages/mercadopago/dx-php)

-This library provides developers with a simple set of bindings to the Mercado Pago API.
+This library provides developers with a simple set of bindings to help you integrate Mercado Pago API to a website and start receiving payments.

-## Requirements
+## 💡 Requirements

 PHP 5.6, 7.1 or major

-## Installation
+## 📲 Installation

+First time using Mercado Pago?
+Create your Mercado Pago account, if you don’t have one already.

 1. Download [Composer](https://getcomposer.org/doc/00-intro.md) if not already installed

 2. On your project directory run on the command line `composer require "mercadopago/dx-php:2.0.0"` for PHP7 or `composer require "mercadopago/dx-php:1.8.1"` for PHP5.6.

+3. Copy the access_token in the [credentials](https://www.mercadopago.com/mlb/account/credentials) section of the page and replace YOUR_ACCESS_TOKEN with it.

 Thats all, you have Mercado Pago SDK installed.

-## Getting Started
+## 🌟 Getting Started

   Simple usage looks like: